the-events-calendar/the-events-calendar/Readme.txt

 == Add-Ons ==

 But wait: there's more!
 We've got a whole stable of plugins available to help you kick ass at what you do.
-Check out a full list of the products below, and over at the <a href="http://tri.be/shop/?ref=tec-readme" target="_blank">Modern Tribe website.</a>
+Check out a full list of the products below, and over at the <a href="http://m.tri.be/46">Modern Tribe website.</a>

 Our Free Plugins: